Being Too Negative In Social Situations

-A few ideas on how to be less negative
+A few ideas on how to be less-negative

 - Don't see being positive as a liability.
 It doesn't mean you have to be hippy-dippy and love everything, that you have to sacrifice your tastes, or that you can never think anything is wrong with something.

 - Try to get more in touch with the emotional aspect of conversations.
-On a logical level something may seem fine to talk about, but it may sour people's moods, or deflate the vibe of a group discussion.
+On a logical level something may seem fine to talk about, but it may sour people's mood, or deflate the vibe of a group discussion.